 Table of Contents

-- PUTTING THE TIME IN SLOTS [ ROUNDING THE TIME]
+- HOW TO PUT TIME IN SLOTS [ ROUNDING THE TIME]

 - UPDATE 1:

 - CREATE TIME SLOTS IN EXCEL

 - HOW TO CREATE TIME SLOTS IN EXCEL

 - EXAMPLE DETAILS: CREATE THE 15 MIN TIME SLOTS FOR A COMPLETE DAY [ 24 HRS ]

 DATES and TIME , if you are new to Excel and you have already tried using those format, I am pretty sure that you must have felt panicky at some sort of time.